LabInternetPub/TinderLab2526/README.md

 This layer also handles exceptions thrown by the other layers and returns appropriate HTTP status codes and messages to the client.
 It uses global exception handling with **@ControllerAdvice** and **@ExceptionHandler** annotations.
 It returns error messages in a **ProblemDetail** object, which is a standard way (RFC 9457) to represent errors in REST APIs.
-Note also that the API follows the RESTful principles, using appropriate HTTP methods (GET, POST) and status codes (200 OK, 201 Created, 400 Bad Request, 404 Not Found).
+Note also that the API adheres to RESTful principles, utilizing appropriate HTTP methods (GET, POST) and status codes (200 OK, 201 Created, 400 Bad Request, 404 Not Found).
 See [[RESTful]](#3) for a good REST API design.
 For example, when a new profile is created with a POST, the API returns a 201 Created status code with the location of the new resource in the Location header and the body is empty.